huggingface/blog/document-ai.md

 If you want to accelerate your Document AI efforts, Hugging Face can help.
 Through our [Enterprise Acceleration Program](https://huggingface.co/support) we partner with enterprises to provide guidance on AI use cases.
 For Document AI, this could involve helping build a pre-train model, improving accuracy on a fine-tuning task, or providing overall guidance on tackling your first Document AI use case.

+We can also provide bundles of compute credits to use our training (AutoTrain) or inference (Spaces or Inference Endpoints) products at scale.

 ### Resources

 Tutorial notebooks for many Document AI models are in [Niels' Github](https://github.com/NielsRogge/Transformers-Tutorials) repository: [https://github.com/NielsRogge/Transformers-Tutorials](https://github.com/NielsRogge/Transformers-Tutorials).